Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Ontario Premier Doug Ford announced Thursday morning that his government will introduce a law to ban speed cameras – which he has labeled an ineffective “tax grab.”
+Ontario Premier Doug Ford announced Thursday morning that his government will introduce legislation aimed at banning speed cameras – a method of traffic enforcement that Ford has labeled an ineffective “tax grab.”

-“In recent years, municipalities across the province have turned municipal speed cameras into little more than a cash grab,” he said during a news conference in Vaughan on Thursday morning.
+“Over the last few years, we’ve seen municipalities across the province use municipal speed cameras as nothing more than a cash grab,” he stated during a news conference in Vaughan.
 “People are fed up.”

-Despite studies and opinions from police associations and municipalities suggesting otherwise, Ford stated that speed cameras do not effectively reduce speeding.
-The province intends to create a new fund to assist municipalities in implementing other “proactive traffic-calming initiatives that stop people from speeding in the first place.”
+In contrast to study findings and the views of police associations and municipalities, Ford argued that speed cameras do not reduce speeding, and the province plans to create a new fund to assist municipalities in implementing other “proactive traffic-calming initiatives that stop people from speeding in the first place.”
 This includes measures like speed bumps, roundabouts, raised crosswalks, and curb extensions.

-He added that municipalities with existing speed cameras in school zones will be required to put up large signs with flashing lights aimed at slowing down drivers.
+He mentioned that municipalities currently using speed cameras in school zones will be required to install large signs with flashing lights aimed at encouraging drivers to slow down.

-Ford did not clarify where the funding for this initiative would come from or what it might cost.
-Some provincial and municipal leaders criticized the decision shortly after it was made public.
+Ford did not specify where funding for this initiative would originate or what its cost might be.
+Following the announcement, some provincial and municipal politicians expressed their disapproval.

 Premier Ford called speed cameras an ineffective ‘cash grab,’ while announcing his plan to ban the road safety tools in Ontario Thursday.
 (Jon Blacker/Canadian Press)

-The Ontario Association of Chiefs of Police, the Association of Municipalities of Ontario, and Toronto’s mayor all voiced their support for speed cameras this month.
+The Ontario Association of Chiefs of Police, along with the Association of Municipalities of Ontario and Toronto’s mayor, have all voiced their support for speed cameras this month.

-The police chiefs’ association previously stated that using automated speed enforcement (ASE) cameras “has been proven to reduce speeding, change driver behaviour, and make our roads safer for everyone – drivers, cyclists, pedestrians, and especially children and other vulnerable road users.”
+The police chiefs’ association had previously stated that utilizing automated speed enforcement (ASE) cameras “has been proven to reduce speeding, change driver behaviour, and make our roads safer for everyone – drivers, cyclists, pedestrians, and especially children and other vulnerable road users.”

-This statement followed a Sick Kids study earlier this summer which found ASE cameras had reduced speeding near schools in Toronto by almost half.
+This statement followed a Sick Kids study conducted earlier this summer which found that ASE cameras had decreased instances of speeding around schools in Toronto by nearly half.

 How speed cameras make streets safer for kids